 2. Attach 2×2 cleats to the studs on the wall

 Next, I determined the depth of my shelves.
-The bottom two are deeper at 14″ and the rest are 12″ deep.
-I also left a space at the bottom on the left side where I could store my vacuum and cleaning supplies that are tall so the bottom shelves are only L-shaped, not U-shaped like the top three shelves.
+The bottom two are deeper at 14″, and the rest are 12″ deep.
+I also left a space at the bottom on the left side where I could store my vacuum and other tall cleaning supplies.

 3. Build shelf skeleton with more 2×2’s

 I used more 2×2’s to create the “skeleton” of the shelves.
 These I secured with 2 1/2″ wood screws, driven in at angles to secure them to the initial 2×2 cleats.
 I filled in the shelf skeleton with 2×2 support braces about every 18″.

 I covered the walls with beadboard and it’s easier to paint the beadboard before it’s installed.
 If you aren’t adding beadboard skip ahead.

 Then I cut my beadboard into strips to piece in between the 2×2 cleats.